citedones/R-data/README.md

 Cleaned Data Information: Final_Land_Grab_Data_2012_2017

 Description of the Data

 The Final_Land_Grab_Data_2012_2017 dataset contains information on large-scale land acquisitions globally between 2012 and 2017.
 It includes details on land deals, investor origins, intended land use, contract status, and associated socio-economic and environmental impacts.

-Date of Cleaning
-Last cleaned on: YYYY-MM-DD (Replace with actual date)

 Original Data Name
 GRAIN---Land-grab-deals---Jan-2012-2 - original data.xlsx